mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/esdq.rst

    ./setup.sh -i
    export PATH=$PATH:$HOME/.local/bin

-Check the successful installation of the |esdq| CLI verifying that the execution of the following command prints ``Version: 11.0.0`` on the terminal:
+Check the successful installation of the Intel® Edge Software Device Qualification (Intel® ESDQ) CLI verifying that the execution of the following command prints ``Version: 11.0.0`` on the terminal:

 .. code-block:: bash